 They took a bad situation and made it even worse.
 By selling their investments right when the market was bottoming out, they missed out on the stock market’s rebound.

 Shrewd investors snatched up stocks at bargain-basement prices after the 2008 crash and then saw their stocks’ value climb by double digits in the following years.
 Same thing goes with the housing market.
 When the housing bubble burst, the smart people were the ones who were buying houses, not selling.

 It’s easy to follow the herd.
 But if you want to be rich, you need to keep a cool head and make rational financial decisions, even in the midst of a crisis.

 8. Put off Social Security

 While it might seem counterintuitive, many people are better off waiting to file for Social Security benefits.
-While you can file as early as age 62, you’ll get a lot more money if you can wait until you’re 70.
+While you can file as early as age 62, you’ll get a lot more money each month if you can wait until you’re 70.

-As we explain in “Maximize Your Social Security,” you can influence your eventual payout to a surprising degree by making such changes to your retirement plans.
+As we explain in “Maximize Your Social Security,” you can influence your payout to a surprising degree by making such changes to your retirement plans.